maastrichtlawtech/docassemble-socialsec/README.md

   civil_servant_yn.subquestion = \
     'Please note: ensure that you are treated as a civil servant under current legislation.
 This has recently changed for people in Dutch education under the "Wet Normalisering Rechtspositie Ambtenaren", who are no longer treated as civil servant.'
 ```
 `civil_servant_yn.question` and `civil_servant_yn.subquestion` are logic and need to stay English, the quoted strings containing the actual question can be changed to a different language.
+A Dutch version of the interview is available under 'nl.yml'.

 In the case of 'native' docassemble questions (notices etc.), change the `question` and `subquestion`, but don't touch the `continue button field`.